 In banking, loan losses are one of the costs of doing business.
-Although the Banks' management emphasize the early detection and charge-off of loan losses, it is inevitable that at any time certain losses exist in the portfolio which have not been specifically identified.
+Although the Banks' management emphasize the early detection and charge-off of loan losses, it is inevitable that at any time certain losses exist in the portfolio, which have not been specifically identified.
 Accordingly, the provision for loan losses is charged to earnings on an anticipatory basis, and recognized loan losses must be charged to earnings.
 During the year, an estimate of the loss experience for the year serves as a starting point in determining the appropriate level for the provision.
 However, the amount actually provided in any period may be greater or less than net loan losses, based on management's judgment as to the appropriate level of the allowance for loan losses.
 The determination of the loan portfolio, and its judgment as to the impact of current economic conditions on the portfolio.
-The evaluation by management includes consideration of past loan loss experience, changes in the composition of the loan severience, changes in the composition of the loan severience.
+The evaluation by management includes consideration of past loan loss experience, changes in the composition of the loan portfolio, and the current condition and amount of loans outstanding.

 Impaired loans are measured by the present value of expected future cash flows, or the fair value of the collateral of the loans, if collateral dependent.
+For the Corporation, all criticized loans, including sub standard, doubtfulness and loss credits are included in the impaired loan total.
 Information on impaired loans is summarized below:

-2006 2005 2004 ( Dollars in Thousand ls) As of, and for the year ending December 31: Impaired loans with an allowance Impaired loans for which the discounted cash flows or collateral value exceeds the \$ 17,291 \$ 7,540 \$ 7,728 carrying value of the loan 43,029 44,840 41,683 Total impaired loans \$ ==== 60,320 ====== \$ ==== 52,380 \$ ==== 49,411 Total impaired loans as a percent of total loans 2.24% 2.13% 2.03% Allowance for impaired loans (included in the Corporation's allowance for loan losses) Average balance of impaired loans Interest income recognized on impaired loans Cash basis interest included above \$ 4,130 66,139 5,143 1,364 \$ 2,824 44,790 3,511 650 \$ 1,673 59,568 3,457 796 Pa age 21
+====== ====== ===== (Dollars in Thousands) 2007 2006 2005 As of, and for the Year Ending December 31: Impaired Loans With an Allowance Impaired Loans for which the Discounted Cash Flows or Collateral Value Exceeds the \$ 21,304 \$ 17,291 \$ 7,540 Carrying Value of the Loan 65,645 43,029 44,840 Total Impaired Loans \$ === 86,949 ======= \$ ==== 60,320 ====== \$ === 52,380 Total Impaired Loans as a Percent of Total Loans 3.02% 2.24% 2.13% Allowance for Impaired Loans (Included in the Corporation's Allowance for Loan Losses) Average Balance of Impaired Loans Interest Income Recognized on Impaired Loans Cash Basis Interest Included Above \$ 6,034 103,272 6,675 1,143 \$ 4,130 66,139 5,143 1,364 \$ 2,824 44,790 3,511 650